marcopennekamp/lore/specification/fragments.md

 func identity(x: A): A where A = x

-act move(entity: Player, distance: Int) do move(entity.position, distance) end
+proc move(entity: Player, distance: Int) do move(entity.position, distance)

 let melee_range: Real = 1.5